layeredbooks/intocomputers/doc/ghdl_ubuntu_prebuilt.md

-# Installing a prebuilt ghdl on  Mac
+# Installing a prebuilt ghdl on Ubuntu

+We start with installing gnat, as

+    sudo apt install gnat

 From the
 [GHDL GitHub site](https://github.com/ghdl/ghdl), we learn that